godspeedsystems/gs-documentation/docs/microservices-framework/guides.md

 It asks to you select your prisma schema file and eventsource you are using, then it scans your **Prisma schema** and automatically generates:
 * API event definitions
-* Workflows for Create, Read, Update, Delete operations (currently in yaml)
+* Workflows for Create, Read, Update, Delete operations
 * That can be tested via Swagger UI immediately

 This command eliminates boilerplate and accelerates backend setup.